GILLIANMCDONNELL/User-Centric-Frontend-Development-Re-Submission/README.md

 ### Media
 - The photos used in this site are directly linked to source file throughout the site.
-- Images are also used by assets provided by Code Institute.
 - Gallery Photos [Getty Images](https://www.gettyimages.ie/)

 ### Acknowledgements